masc-ucsc/livehd/docs/projects.md

 ## Mockturtle (Qian Chen)

-Integrate EPFL mockturtle (https://github.com/lsils/mockturtle) with LGraph.
+Integrate EPFL mockturtle (https://github.com/lsils/mockturtle) with Lgraph.
 The main characteristics:

 * Use mockturtle to tmap to LUTs
 * Use mockturtle to synthesize (optimize) logic